Recovery by the numbers, as of July 1, 2026

 For background on this grant, whom it serves, and how local governments can use these funds, see our CDBG-DR page and our FAQs.

 Pinellas County’s grant funds will serve residents in unincorporated areas and all cities except for the City of St. Petersburg, which received its own allocation.
-To learn more about St. Peterburg’s grant, visit Sunrise St. Pete.
+To learn more about St. Petersburg’s grant, visit Sunrise St. Pete.

 Emergency Declarations & Orders